syncfusion-content/blazor-docs/blazor/3D-chart/appearance.md

 ## Animation

-To customize the animation for a particular series, the `Animation` property can be used.
+To customize the animation for a particular series, the `Chart3DAnimation` property can be used.
 It can be enabled or disabled by using the `Enable` property.
 The `Duration` property specifies the duration of an animation and the `Delay` property allows us to start the animation at desire time.

 ```cshtml